NeuroSML/BARTharm/README.md

 - - Tau chains (biological signal effects) `results/tau_out_<OutcomeName>.RData`
 - - Residual noise chains (posterior noise) `results/sigma_out_<OutcomeName>.RData`

 These chains are crucial for diagnostics and uncertainty quantification.
-In particular, residual noise chains can be used to examine MCMC convergence plotting
+In particular, residual noise chains can be used to examine MCMC convergence plotting and evaluate whether the chosen number of Gibbs samples (`num_iter`) or the burn in (`burn_in`) are adequate.

 ```
 plot(sigma_out_<OutcomeName>, type = 'l', main = "Trace plot of residual noise for <OutcomeName>")
 ```

 ### How to Prepare the Real Data